-The bodyweight of dogs varies depending on the breed.
+The body weight of dogs varies depending on the breed.
 The heaviest dog breeds include the Irish Wolfhound, Saint Bernard, Great Dane, and Newfoundland.
 These breeds are typically around 100 pounds or more.
 Medium-sized breeds typically weigh between 45 and 99 pounds.
 This includes the Corgi, Border Collie, and Yorkshire Terrier.
-Small-sized breeds weigh less than 45 pounds typically including the Pug, Chihuahua, and Maltese among others.
+Small-sized breeds weigh less than 45 pounds, typically including the Pug, Chihuahua, and Maltese.

 Dogs come in all different shapes and sizes, which means that they also have varying body weights and body sizes.
 Smaller dogs have a higher ratio of bone to muscle than larger dogs, so they can weigh a lot less for their size than larger breeds.
 For example, an English Toy Spaniel can weigh as little as three pounds, while a Great Dane can be as heavy as 200 pounds.

-There are many factors that are considered when determining the size of a dog, from genetics to the breed’s history and geography.
+Many factors are considered when determining the size of a dog, from genetics to the breed’s history and geography.
 All these factors interact to affect how much the animal will weigh.
 Some breeds are quite small: terriers, for example, can weigh as little as 6 pounds.
 But other breeds can grow to be quite large: some bulldogs have been recorded weighing up to 113 pounds!